 Librarians quickly came up to speed in their understanding of various automation options.
 The first union catalog was produced on CD-ROM in Fall of 1988, with a combined total of 32,000 records.
 As the project proceeded, schools committed to converting their card catalogs into machine readable copy, so that more and more records were added all the time.
 Over the years ISLE-GAP has worked with a number of vendors as technology evolves; the old CD-ROM based system is now web-based, with immediate access to new cataloging information, allowing access to approximately 250,000 records shared among 15 libraries.
 As a subset of ISLE with a focus on a shared union catalog, ISLE-GAP members have taken the resource sharing philosophy of libraries in general and crafted an approach that benefits their student patrons most directly.

-In 2013, ISLE-GAP became the Destiny Users Group within ISLE for users who use Follett Destiny for a library catalog.
-Today, many users within ISLE choose to share resources with each other, including books and articles, enriching the resources available to each individual school within the network.
+In 2013, ISLE-GAP became the Destiny Users Group within ISLE (now SoCaLIS) for users who use Follett Destiny for a library catalog.
+Today, many users within SoCaLIS choose to share resources with each other, including books and articles, enriching the resources available to each individual school within the network.